Contentious probate solicitors

 • Anyone being cared for by the deceased person prior to their death

-When there’s a dispute in relation to a vulnerable person’s affairs, the Court of Protection has the jurisdiction to get involved and resolve those disputes.
+When there’s a dispute in relation to a vulnerable person’s affairs, the Court of Protection has the jurisdiction to get involved and resolve them.

 Sometimes people make decisions based on what they expect to inherit.
 For example, you might turn down the opportunity to work on a family farm if your parents promised that you would inherit it.